SENECA SURRENDER

 Albany, New York – 1755

-Black Eagle, a Mohawk, runs through the forest to get help for his friend,
+Black Eagle, a Mohawk, runs through the forest to get help for his

 Sir William Johnson, who has been wounded in battle.
 The Iroquois